€10,00

 -

-Rings — preferably with a full bezel setting and medium formats (No.4) instead of micros, which would be difficult to protect
+Rings — preferably with a full bezel setting and medium formats (No. 4) instead of micros, which would be difficult to protect

 -

-Picasso Jasper: Trade Name and Real Origin
+Picasso Jasper: Commercial Name and True Origin

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
-They are shared for educational purposes, not as medical advice or a substitute for professional care.

 How to Recognize Genuine Picasso Jasper